Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 $ forge inspect UniswapV3Pool abi
 ```

-Feel free skimming through the file to better understand its content.
+Feel free to skim through the file to better understand its content.